The Price to Watch a Movie in Every Country

 The audience is there for the taking once theater doors have fully reopened.
 But in an age of prestige TV, can blockbuster filmmakers offer anything more than bigger and bigger explosions to tempt them back?

 METHODOLOGY & SOURCES

 To determine the price to watch a movie in every country, we manually researched the cost of movie tickets in over 250 theaters across 120 countries.
 The average price of a movie ticket in every country is a composite of the real movie ticket price as of September 2021 at one to three cinema chains in every country.
-We then converted the average movie ticket price in local currency to the US dollar using conversion rates as of September 2021.
+We then converted the average movie ticket price in local currency to the US dollar using Google Finance conversion rates, accurate as of September 2021.

 Data on the median estimated daily income by country used to calculate moviegoing affordability came from the World Population Review.

 Data on the number of screens in each country primarily came from UNESCO and Cinema Treasures, and was adjusted for population using data from the World Bank.
 Data on the number of screens by US city and state came from Cinema Treasures and was adjusted for population using data from the U.S. Census Bureau and simplemaps.